 Welcome to my web pages

-I work as an associate professor at the Department of Geosciences in the University of Oslo, Norway.
+I work as an associate professor in the PGP section at the Department of Geosciences in the University of Oslo, Norway.
 Previously I was a senior researcher at the research center

 PGP (Physics of Geological Processes)